MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

    > ![Normalization-B2B](media/match-selfconflation.png "self-conflation")

 1. Once the entities are selected and their merge preference is set, select **Create new rule** to define the deduplication rules at an entity level.
-   - **Select field** lists all the available fields from that entity you want deduplicate source data on.
+   - **Select field** lists all the available fields from that entity you want to deduplicate source data on.
    - Specify the normalization and precision settings in similar way as specified in the cross entity matching.
    - You can define additional conditions by selecting **Add condition**.